 No one is perfect, and everyone is entitled to a bad day now and then.
 But if you have a difficult boss, you may feel like you have to walk on eggshells every day to prevent problems.
-The tension of waiting for something to go wrong can sap your belief in your own abilities, and combined with the symptoms of your mental illness, it can make every workday feel like a waking nightmare.
+The tension of waiting for something to go wrong can sap your belief in your own abilities, and combined with the symptoms of your psychiatric or mental health condition, it can make every workday feel like a waking nightmare.

 Wondering how to deal with a particularly difficult supervisor?
 Here are some suggestions:

-- If you think your treatment is due to your psychiatric disability, consider filing a complaint under the ADA.
+- If you think your treatment is due to your psychiatric or mental health condition, get familiar with your rights under the ADA.

 NOTE: The information contained in these pages is for educational purposes only, and is not legal advice.
 Individuals should contact the appropriate legal resources for specific legal advice regarding their particular situations.